gordicaleksa/stable_diffusion_playground/README.md

 **Important note:** you have to locally patch the `pipeline_stable_diffusion.py` file from the `diffusers 0.2.4` lib using the code from the [main](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/stable_diffusion/pipeline_stable_diffusion.py) branch.
 The changes I rely (having `latents` as an argument) on still haven't propagated to the pip package.

+## Hardware requirements

+You need a GPU that has at least 8 GBs of VRAM to run this at 512x512, fp16.
+TODO: Describe this in more detail.

+## TODOs

+* Potentially try and integrate the information needed to reproduce the results into image metadata or via steganography.

 ## Learning material